 Questions about Sasquatch Mountain

-We just finished our second winter season at Sasquatch Mountain Resort (SMR).
+We are into our third winter season at Sasquatch Mountain Resort (SMR).
 In late 2020, we achieved a lifelong goal when we purchased a ski cabin.
 If you follow us on social media, you’ve likely seen photos and videos from our time at Sasquatch.

-Because we’re up at the ski resort quite often now, we receive a lot of questions about Sasquatch Mountain.
+Because we’re up at the ski resort almost every weekend, we receive a lot of questions about Sasquatch Mountain.
 It’s not as well known as other British Columbia ski resorts, so it’s understandable that people have questions.
 And, recently, we’ve received an increase in questions since the announcement that the Sasquatch Mountain expansion plan is progressing forward.

 In today’s post, we will answer the most common questions we get about Sasquatch Mountain Resort.